Ashistry/ashistry/content/posts/scp-079-interactive/index.md

 This post was written during the process and edited at various stages.

-If you want to check out the repo for this project, here it is on [gitlab](https://gitlab.com/ashistry/scp-079-raspberry-pi-recreation) under the CC-
+If you want to check out the repo for this project, [here it is on gitlab](https://gitlab.com/ashistry/scp-079-raspberry-pi-recreation).

 ## 2. The hardware